-Cities will need new buildings to be as close to zero carbon as possible and high levels of retrofit for existing buildings, which account for 50% of emissions in C40 cities.
+Cities will need new buildings to be as close to zero carbon as possible and high levels of retrofit for existing buildings, which account for more than 50% of emissions in C40 cities.

 Reinventing Citiesis a great opportunity for cities, urban development stakeholders, and citizens to benefit from this ‘open source’ and international contest designed to accelerate decarbonised, resilient and sustainable urban environments around the world.